axa-rev-research/NINA-Dataset/README.md

 ## Contribution/Extension

 1. Add the new {video_youtube_id} and relative title to the youtube_IDs.csv file.
-2. Use Audacity or Elan (https://archive.mpi.nl/tla/elan) to annotate the file.
+2. Use Audacity to annotate the file.
-	Procedure for Audacity:
       - Open the file
       - Right click on the track -> split stereo to mono and delete one of the two tracks
       - Track menu -> add new track- > label track